-Discover the 4 types of Gantt Chart Dependencies with examples and learn when to use each for successful project management.
+Discover the 4 types of Gantt Chart Dependencies with examples and learn how to show it on the Gantt Chart.

 In project management, understanding the four types of Gantt Chart Dependencies is essential for accurate task scheduling and efficient workflow management.
 Each dependency type determines how tasks are connected and the sequence in which they must be executed.
 Below, we explore each type with practical examples to help you manage your projects more effectively.